-Applicant shall describe in detail how it plans to fulfil its Universal Service Plan within the required timeframe.
-Applicant shall describe all other sources of funding known or reasonably expected, and their status.
+Applicant shall describe in detail how they plan to fulfil their Universal Service Plan within the required timeframe.
+Applicant shall describe all other sources of funding and the status.
 How will this grant if approved increase your long-term network and business sustainability?
 Please describe how this grant is consistent with your existing business plan.